obsolescence/pidp11/README.md

 Important to understand, this version has a fundamental change to the controls compared to the old version.
 The PiDP-11 is now managed like the PiDP-10.
 Which means:

 **pdp11control** is the command to control the (simulated) PDP-11.
 From the Linux command line:
-- `pdp11control stop`, `pdp11control status` do what you'd expect (do shut down PDP-11 operating systems before `pdp11control stop`, through the terminal (applies to unix and RSX-11).
+- `pdp11control stop`, `pdp11control status` do what you'd expect.<br> Please shut down PDP-11 operating systems before `pdp11control stop` (applies to unix and RSX-11).
 - `pdp11control start` starts the PDP-11 simulation when you have a PiDP-11.
-- `pdp11control start x` is used when you have not PiDP-11 front panel hardware, where `x` is the boot number you want to run:
+- `pdp11control start x` is used when you do not have PiDP-11 front panel hardware. `x` is the boot number you want to run, as shown in the default Idled boot mode:
 <br><br>
 ![menu](https://github.com/user-attachments/assets/b7ba9f3f-6eac-4df2-badf-35c045355a78)